Make sure you find the perfect photographer for your special day

 Can we see full galleries of photos that you delivered from recent weddings?

-Every professional photographer you are considering hiring should welcome this request with open arms!
+Every photographer should welcome this request with open arms!
 It is their opportunity to give you an in-depth look at their work and show you what the the memories they create from your wedding day will look like.
-They can use this opportunity to talk through the day in greater detail and explain what they are doing from a photography standpoint as you scroll through.
 If they deny to show you these or refer you to the back images on their website, be very very cautious.

 A home page and portfolio galleries gives sense of a photographer’s overall style and the types of photos they can achieve.
-That is the reason those pages exist; to give you a first impression of their work and allow you to decide if it is what you imagine for your own wedding.
 However, there are numerous ways that these initial images might be very different than what the set of photos you receive looks like.
-These reasons are listed below

 Images might be edited specifically for portfolio use.

-Displayed photos might be from second shooting jobs with another studio.
+Displayed photos might be from second photographer jobs with another studio.

-Some individual or even sets of images might be from styled wedding shoots.
+Some individual or even sets of images might be from styled wedding sessions.

-Styled shoots are growing give an opportunity to take photographs at a staged wedding and are growing in popularity.
+Styled shoots are an opportunity to take photographs at a staged wedding and are growing in popularity.
 The location and time of day are selected very carefully, details are chosen based on how well they photograph, and the the bride and groom are models.
-Over the course of a few hours, everything is positioned into a range of realistic looking wedding day circumstances while the photographer(s) can move around and capture images perfectly in their vision.
-They can take as much time as needed, they can ask the models to adjust, and there are no other guests or timelines to worry about.
+Over the course of a few hours, everything is positioned into a range of realistic looking wedding day circumstances while the photographer(s) can move around and capture images perfectly in their vision without worrying about any real wedding events.

-This is great as a learning experience, but these situations are clearly very different than an actual wedding where time is short, and people are moving on their own accord, and lighting will not be perfect for photography.
-A photographer can be an expert at capturing models in a studio-like settings, but have trouble working in the imperfect conditions where weddings exist.
+This is great as a learning experience, but these situations are very different than an actual wedding where time is short, and people are moving on their own accord, and lighting will not be perfect for photography.
 Wedding photography is the art of making magic out of naturally occurring situations rather than taking photos of perfect situations.
-Viewing the full set will show you what a the photographer can truly accomplish under these real conditions.
+Viewing the full set will show you what the photographer can truly accomplish under these real conditions.

-The photographer might have gotten lucky for these shots.
+The photographer might have gotten lucky for these images.

-It sounds harsh but almost anyone can capture a few great images when photographing something for 10 hours straight and taking thousands upon thousands photographs.
-Digital cameras and huge memory cards means there is no real limit of how many attempts you have other than schedule and time.
-Digital cameras also have very acceptable automatic modes built that also do get things right sometimes.
-If someone pulls their 30 best images out of the past 20,000 they took they can easily make their abilities look greater than they actually are when that is all you are given to judge.
-You need to see the full galleries to know if this is the case or not.
+It sounds harsh but almost anyone can capture a few great images when photographing for 10 hours straight and taking thousands of photographs.
+Digital cameras means there is no real limit of how many attempts you have.
+If someone shows their 30 best images out of the past 20,000 they took they can easily make their abilities look greater than they actually are.
 To document a wedding well, the photographer needs to be need to be consistent and capture get great moments all throughout the day.
-Think about all the different moments of your wedding that you want documented; I am sure you won’t be very happy if there are only a few moments of greatness mixed in with hundreds of photos that are very “blah”.
+I’m sure you won’t be very happy if there are only a few moments of greatness from your wedding day mixed in with hundreds of photos that are very “blah”.

 The photographs could focused entirely on the photographer’s strengths.

 Photographing a marriage takes a very varied skillset ranging from product photography for details, to the posing of people throughout the day for families and portraits, to photojournalism for those candid moments.
-The events of the day also take place in forever varying lighting conditions from natural to artificial and almost countless mixes between them.
-All photographers, from those just starting out to very established studios, have different strengths.
-For some this is just a slight preference towards one aspect but to others this is a very large discrepancy in ability or focus.
 Some photographers may have an amazing eye for details and portraits and display these very prominently on their website and others may be amazing at using window light when the bride is getting on her dress.
 However both of these might have trouble lighting a first dance during the reception or capturing that first kiss in a very dark church.
-Their strengths they display might align with what you want out of your wedding photographer or they might not.
 The only way to tell for sure is to look through the gallery and ensure each part of the day can stand strongly by itself, the moments important to you are well represented, and it is all in in a style you love.